Garth619/shoultz/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 5.7.1 =
+= 6.2.1 =
-Version 5.7.1 contains many bug fixes and improvements.
+Version 6.2.1 contains important bug fixes.
 It is recommended for all users.